DekuLicious/JBRYCE/README.md

 # JBRYCE Full-Stack Developer Coursework

-This repository contains my coursework for a Full-Stack Developer course.
-The projects and exercises included here represent my progress and learnings as I delve into the world of full-stack development.
+Welcome to my Full-Stack Developer coursework repository.
+This repository showcases my progress and learnings in the world of full-stack development.
+It includes a variety of projects and exercises that demonstrate my understanding and application of various technologies.

-## Projects
+## Main Projects

+These projects represent the core of my coursework and demonstrate a wide range of skills.

+1. **Assignment Projects**: These are comprehensive projects that cover multiple aspects of full-stack development.
+They include various tasks that demonstrate my ability to build complete applications.
+[Link to projects](Assignment/)

+2. **Course Projects**: These projects are part of the course curriculum and demonstrate my understanding of specific concepts and technologies.
+[Link to projects](Project/)

+## Additional Work

+In addition to the main projects, I have also worked on various smaller exercises and experiments.
+These include:

-1. **Bootstrap Resume**: A responsive resume built using Bootstrap.
-It showcases my skills, education, and experience in a clean and professional layout.
-[Link to project](Bootstrap/Resume/index.html)
+1. **Bootstrap Exercises**: A collection of exercises demonstrating my ability to create responsive designs using Bootstrap.
+[Link to exercises](Bootstrap/)

 2. **JavaScript Exercises**: A collection of exercises that demonstrate my understanding of JavaScript concepts such as arrays, classes, loops, conditionals, objects, and prototypes.
 [Link to exercises](JS/)

+3. **CSS Exercises**: These exercises showcase my skills in creating visually appealing designs using CSS.
+[Link to exercises](CSS/)

-3. **Vehicle Management System**: A project that simulates a vehicle management system, demonstrating my ability to create interactive web applications.
-[Link to project](Project/vehicleManagementSystem/index.html)
+4. **HTML Exercises**: These exercises demonstrate my understanding of HTML and my ability to create structured and semantic web pages.
+[Link to exercises](HTML/)

-4. **Note App**: A simple note-taking application that allows users to create, read, update, and delete notes.
-[Link to project](Project/noteApp/index.html)

 ## Technologies Used